Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 Consider exposure therapy

 Exposure therapy is exactly like it sounds.
-It works by exposing you little by little to the thing that you are afraid of.
+It works by exposing you gradually do the thing that you are afraid of.
 The important thing to know about exposure therapy, though, is it’s not the same as just confronting your non-rational fear head-on.

 Exposure therapy involves exposing yourself little by little, one step at a time.
 This is something that you can try doing on your own, or you can enlist the help of a licensed and trained therapist.